wletsou/bioinformatics/_pages/week1.md

 legend("topright",legend = levels(factor(df.pca$pop)),bty = "n",pch = 19,col = factor(levels(factor(df.pca$pop)))) # with a legend
 ```

-Move the legend around if it covers any points, and make similar plots for the other two comparisons between the first three PCs.&nbsp; Questions for you to discuss are:
+Move the legend around if it covers any points, and make similar plots for the other two comparisons between the first three PCs.

+#### To turn in: ####

+Make color-coded plots with legends for each of:

+1. PC2 vs. PC1
+2. PC3 vs. PC1
+3. PC3 vs. PC2

+For each plot, explain:

 1. Are the populations well separated in PCA space?
 2. What gradients do the different PCs represent?
 That is, what axis of variation does each PC appear to explain?